 Do you think lions wait their turn for the returned kill?
 Do you think they stand there and let others get the last of the meat because they arrived first, or because some clever member of the pride placed some sign on a nearby tree?

-While the world obeys signs and rules, the strong do what they want.
+Cause while the world obeys signs and rules, the strong do what they want.
 While others put their interests in the hands of others, the strong take their interests in their own hands.
 While others submit their ideals to the world, the strong hold their ideals as indivisible.

-I’m reminded of this by 8 am everyday
+I’m reminded of this everyday…

 My office building is on a large private property surrounded by a forest the company owns as well.
-The road to the parking garage is probably nearly a mile long through its twists and turns, all of it private property too.
+The road to the parking garage is probably nearly a mile long through its twists and turns through the forest and the company grounds.

-Every morning I watch people stop their car because of a homemade lighted sign nailed to a post of wood.
+Every morning I watch people actually stop their car because of a homemade lighted sign nailed to a post of wood.

 For years now, I have realized the following: